Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 | Counting Down Last 10 Seconds                          |     2      |            1            |

 > **Note:**<br>
-> *Keeping The Highest Score Even Game Disconnected* - At the time of planning, I had thought keeping a high score when the game disconnected was a very difficult thing to do, however, by reviewing lessons of Code Institute, I found a way of doing it so this is implemented in the game
+> *Keeping The Highest Score Even Game Disconnected - During the review of materials in Code Institute, realise that this is not difficult thing to achieve so it is implemented in the game

 ### Scope Plane <a name="scope-plane-heading"></a>
 Features to be included in this project are;